 It is one of the four strands of the government's "CONTEST" counter-terrorism strategy; the other strands are Pursue, Protect and Prepare.

 The aim of CONTEST is to reduce the risk to the UK and its citizens and interests overseas from terrorism, so that people can go about their lives freely and with confidence.
-Full details of the updated CONTEST Strategy can be found on the Home Office website.
+The Home Office provides full details of the updated CONTEST Strategy.

 Reporting a Concern